 Are you feeling stressed by the amount of revision or exams you have?
 Or do you tend to panic just before going in to an exam?

 Mindfulness and breathing techniques can help you enter your body and mind into a state of calm, helping you to relax and focus.
+We've got some easy mindfulness techniques that can help you during the exam period.

 By simply focusing on nothing but breathing in and out for one minute you can slow down your heart rate calming your nerves and overworked mind.